Elective Course Descriptions

 DSO 441 – Service Management: Economics and Operations (4 units, Irregular)

 Today’s economy is dominated by the service sector, which accounts for more than three-fourths of the economic activity in the United States.
 In such an environment, it is essential to understand what makes service firms tick!
 This course provides a general manager’s perspective addressing both strategic analysis and operational decision making.
 We will examine settings in healthcare, financial services, retail environments, and transportation services among others.

-DSO 443 – Business of Interactive Digital Media (4 units, Fall)
+DSO 443 – Business of Digital Entertainment (4 units, Irregular)

 This course is designed for undergrads interested in a business career in this new emerging digital media and entertainment industry.
 Interactive Digital Media includes the traditional entertainment and media industries as well as new players from the online world, mobile and landline telecom service providers.
 The course will explore how new players are developing innovative business models to challenge the traditional media industries.
 We will focus on how the entertainment and media industries operate, and how IT, the Internet, and mobile technologies are changing the economics and management of entertainment and media industries.
 This course will employ lectures, case studies, guest speakers from entertainment and new media companies, such as Electronic Arts, Disney and Warner Brothers and site-visits to “Digital Hollywood” and other entertainment companies.